Sh 2-310

-Sh 2-310 is a nebula in Canis Major.
+Sh 2-310 is a nebula in the slightly southern constellation of Canis Major.
 It is one of the largest H II regions known in the Milky Way.
-It is ionized by the stars Tau Canis Majoris and UW Canis Majoris.
-The red hypergiant VY Canis Majoris is located near the nebula's rim.
-The open cluster NGC 2362 is located near the nebula.
+It is ionized by the stars UW and Tau Canis Majoris.
+The latter is the brightest star of the open cluster NGC 2362, which is located near the nebula, while another member, the red hypergiant VY Canis Majoris, is located near the nebula's rim.